The Cuban Family Reunification Parole Program

 - The fees associated with participating in the CFRP program versus waiting outside the United States for the immigrant visa differ.

-- An individual paroled under the CFRP Program is expected to apply for LPR status (a Green Card) after being present in the United State for at least one year or when his or her visa becomes “current” (meaning available).
+- An individual paroled under the CFRP Program is expected to apply for lawful permanent resident status (a Green Card) after being present in the United State for at least one year or when his or her visa becomes “current” (meaning available).

 - An individual who waits outside the United States for an immigrant visa to become available and undergoes immigrant visa processing enters the United States as an LPR and is authorized to work once admitted, so no additional costs are required to apply for work authorization.